Like Borges, you used to think that libraries were Heaven on Earth.

 4. Durham University Library

-Durham University’s library is much more user-friendly, and the system networking is first-class.
+Bill Bryson Library & Palace Green Library in Durham University is much more user-friendly, and the system networking is first-class.

 Durham University has the most Harry Potter atmosphere in the UK, and its library is also very magical.
 Durham University’s “mobile bookcase” must be pressed at the same time, and the combination of two bookcases, bookcases can be freely moved combination.